sftpgo/docs/docs/sftpfs.md

 -----END OPENSSH PRIVATE KEY-----
 ```

-The password and the private key are stored as ciphertext according to your [KMS configuration](kms.md).

-SHA256 fingerprints for remote server host keys are optional but highly recommended: if you provide one or more fingerprints the server host key will be verified against them and the connection will be denied if none of the fingerprints provided match that for the server host key.

-Specifying a prefix you can restrict all operations to a given path within the remote SFTP server.
-If you set a prefix make sure it is not inside a symlinked directory or it is a symlink itself.

-Buffering can be enabled by setting a buffer size (in MB) greater than 0.
-By enabling buffering, the reads and writes, from/to the remote SFTP server, are split in multiple concurrent requests and this allows data to be transferred at a faster rate, over high latency networks, by overlapping round-trip times.
-With buffering enabled, resuming uploads and truncate are not supported and a file cannot be opened for both reading and writing at the same time.
-0 means disabled.
+## Buffering

+By default (`Buffer size = 0`), SFTPGo communicates with the remote SFTP server using direct, unbuffered I/O.

+When buffering is enabled (buffer size 1–16 MB), reads and writes are split into multiple concurrent requests.
+This improves transfer performance over high-latency networks by overlapping round-trip times.

+However, enabling buffering has trade-offs:

+- Upload resume is not supported.
+- Atomic uploads are not supported.
+- A file cannot be opened for both reading and writing at the same time.

-Some SFTP servers (eg. AWS Transfer) do not support opening files read/write at the same time, you can enable buffering to work with them.
+Some SFTP servers (e.g., AWS Transfer) do not support opening files in read/write mode simultaneously.
+Enabling buffering provides a workaround.

+## Concurrent reads

+By default, SFTPGo uses concurrent reads when downloading files from the remote SFTP server.
+Some SFTP servers automatically delete files after a download — if you use such a server, disable concurrent reads to ensure compatibility.

+## Connection management

+SFTPGo maintains a pool of cached SFTP connections.
+Idle connections are reused across transfers and cleaned up after 30 seconds of inactivity.
+Self-connections (an SFTPFs backend pointing back to the same SFTPGo instance) are detected and rejected unless `allow_self_connections` is explicitly enabled in the [configuration](config-file.md).

+## Limitations

+- `chown` is not supported.
+- `readlink` on cloud storage symlinks is not supported.
+- Clients that require advanced filesystem-like features (e.g., `sshfs`) are not supported when buffering is enabled.